Ontario Highway 412: History

 The West Durham Link, as it was then known, was first presented to Whitby Council on February 10, 1992.
 It quickly drew the ire of local residents fearful of noise levels and the environmental effects on Lynde Creek.
 However, the recession of the mid-1990s resulted in Highway 407 being truncated in Markham temporarily.
 Slightly revised plans for the links appeared on the June 2007 Technically Recommended Route Report for the extension of Highway 407 to Highway 35/115, which was submitted as part of the environmental assessment (EA) for the extension, but had been announced earlier that year on March 7 by the Government of Canada, as part of an investment in Greater Toronto Area infrastructure.

 The EA report was released on August 17, 2009, including detailed plans for the configuration of the interchanges along the new highway.
 The route would run parallel to and east of Lake Ridge Road, partially overlapping the current route of Halls Road and partially along a new alignment one lot to the east.
 Both Halls Road and Coronation Road will be re-aligned to accommodate the new highway.
 It would be six lanes throughout its length, with a concrete Ontario Tall Wall as a median.
 Highway 412 will cut into Lynde Creek, a small waterway that flows out to Lake Ontario.

 Construction on the new highway was underway by late 2013.
 As a prerequisite, the section of Highway 401 near the Lake Ridge Road overpass was shifted northward on a new alignment away from the parallel railway line to allow sufficient right-of-way for the interchange to the new highway.
+The existing Lake Ridge Road overpass was also replaced by a new longer structure that would span both the existing and new alignments of Highway 401 as well as the railway lines.
+Once the new alignment of Highway 401 was opened for both directions, the old Highway 401 right-of-way was used for the semi-directional onramp from Highway 401 eastbound to the new highway as well as an offramp to Lake Ridge Road.

 On February 6, 2015, it was announced by the MTO that the West Durham Link would be designated Highway 412.
 Whitby Town Council had recommended to the province the route be named after Jim Flaherty.

 Although initially expected to be completed on December 18, 2015, delays resulted in the opening being postponed until June 2016.
 The highway was opened, alongside Highway 407E between Brock Road in Pickering and Harmony Road in Oshawa, on June 20, 2016.

 To compensate for opening delays, tolls were waived until the end of January 2017.

 On February 18, 2022, the Government of Ontario announced that Highway 412 would become toll-free from April 5, 2022, together with Ontario Highway 418.